 The 2024 Prince Philip Cup for the Australian National Championship will be held at Metung Yacht Club in January 2024.

-Click here for Event Program.
+Click here for: Event Program and NOR

 NEW SOUTH WALES

 IDANSW State Champiuonships 2023 - 18 & 19 November 2023

 The Notice of Race is available here and on the RSYS Website.

 RESULTS and REPORT for the IDANSW State Championships 2022